Adige-Calculations/GNU-Linux-handbook/src/utilities/web_server.md

 python -m http.server
 ```

-This will start the HTTP server on your local machine and listen for incoming requests
+This will start an HTTP server on your local machine and listen for incoming requests
 on port 8000.

 ## Nginx

-Install nginx, which is a web server that serve the http pages given the
+The following install ``` nginx```, which is a web server that runs as a deamon.
-http/https request

 ```sh
 sudo dnf install nginx
 ```

-This install a deamon, which is driven by systemd service management system; using ```systemctl``` the service
+Nginx is managed by service management system (systemd) hence using the ```systemctl``` utility
-can be controlled in several different ways:
+nginx can be controlled in several different ways.
+Such as:

 ``` sh
 sudo systemctl <systemctlAction> nginx